Nevada State Athletic Commission

+Organization

 Leadership

 The Nevada State Athletic Commission is an agency of the Nevada Department of Business & Industry and is made up of five part-time commissioners (known as the "Commission"), an executive director, and seven full-time employees.

 Each commissioner is appointed by the Governor for a three-year term.
 The Governor also selects one of the five commissioners to be the chairperson.
 The current chairperson is Stephen J. Cloobeck and the other commissioners, are Staci Alonso, Anthony A. Marnell III, Christopher Ault, and Jim Murren.

-The Commission appoints an executive director, who conducts the day-to-day operations of the agency but does not have a vote on actions taken by the Commission.
+The Commission appoints an executive director, who conducts the day-to-day operations of the agency but does not have a vote on actions taken by the commission.
 Voting is held at commission meetings that typically occur once a month and are governed by Nevada's Open Meeting Law (OML).
 The executive director is Jeff Mullen.

 The Office of Nevada Attorney General serves as legal counsel to the agency.